manino203/MetaTradingBot/README.md

 3. Download Metatrader5 from https://www.metatrader5.com/en/download

-4. Create a file called auth_data.py and make three variables there login, password and server.
+4. Clone the repository, create a file called auth_data.py at the project root file and make three variables there login, password and server.
 You should get this information from your broker.

 5. Install requirements

+6. Run main.py